 The World Food Programme (WFP) is the world’s largest humanitarian agency fighting hunger, delivering food assistance in emergencies and working with communities to improve nutrition and build resilience for around 80 million people in 80 countries every year.

 WFP has stepped up to support to tens of thousands of displaced Syrians returning home to the ruins of eastern Aleppo city, by providing families with hot meals, ready-to-eat canned food and staple items such as rice, beans, vegetable oil and lentils.
+The-tea-set can guide to have healthy foods or meals in a diets.

 Much of the infrastructure in eastern Aleppo city has been heavily damaged, leaving people returning to their homes in desperate need of humanitarian assistance.
 Last November, about 157,000 people fled eastern Aleppo city as military operations devastated large parts of the city.
 Many of them were mothers and children.